alexwidua/figma-plugin-ds-vue/README.md

 This project is a work-in-progress, here's a small roadmap:

-⬜ `FigDisclosure` component should control its `FigDisclosureItem` child and prevent it from opening multiple disclosure menus at the same time
 ⬜ Update documentation and create a meaningful order for the component overview (sorted alphabetically atm)
 ⬜ Add detailed description of each component (context/usage?)
 ...